f4exb/sdrangel/plugins/samplesource/audioinput/readme.md

 A decimation factor to apply to the audio data.
 The baseband sample rate will be the audio sample, divided by this decimation factor.

-<h3>8: Decimated bandpass center frequency position relative the device center frequency</h3>
+<h3>8: Decimated bandpass center frequency position relative to the device center frequency</h3>

 This will work in I/Q mode (stereo I/Q) only.